-The Law is an incredibly rewarding profession, but we recognise that it can also be demanding.
-For this reason, we aim to maintain an environment that is friendly, collegiate and professionally stimulating.
+The law is an incredibly rewarding profession, but we recognise that it can also be demanding.
+For this reason, we aim to maintain an environment that is flexible, friendly, collegiate and professionally stimulating.

-We work hard to enhance this culture through open and authentic communication, and by ensuring we are respectful and accountable to each other every day.
+We work hard to enhance this culture through transparent and authentic communication, and by ensuring we are respectful and accountable to each other every day.

 Our partners are approachable and accessible to our staff.
-Every Thomson Geer partner is committed to a set of principles which exemplify our open and supportive culture day-to-day.
-These principles are demonstrated by the partners’ support for our open door policy, and in the way they encourage the very best in every staff member of our firm.
+Every Thomson Geer partner has committed to a written set of principles which exemplify our open and supportive culture day-to-day.

 Wellbeing, balance and fun